Warsaw Public Library – Central Library of the Masovian Voivodeship

 Warsaw Public Library – Central Library of the Masovian Voivodeship (Biblioteka Publiczna m.st.
 Warszawy – Biblioteka Główna Województwa Mazowieckiego) is a public library serving as the main city public library of Warsaw, as well as of the Masovian Voivodeship, and one of the largest in Poland.
+It is known colloquially as Koszykowa Library (Biblioteka na Koszykowej) after Koszykowa Street on which it is located.

+History

 The library was founded in 1907 by the Public Library Society, which was formed by foremost Polish educators and intelligentsia, such as Stanisław Leszczyński, Samuel Dickstein, Ludwik Krzywicki and Stefan Żeromski.
-Since 1914 the library is in Koszykowa Street.
+Since 1914, the library had been located on Koszykowa Street in a building originally designed by Jan Fryderyk Heurich. sponsored by the prominent Kierbedź family.

 At that time the institution was led by Faustyn Czerwijowski, the first chairman of the library, who served in this position till 1937.
 Before the outbreak of World War II the library already contained 500,000 book volumes.
 In January 1945 it was set ablaze by retreating Nazi German soldiers.
 As a result, 300,000 books were destroyed, another 100,000 were looted.

-As of late 2008 the library contains 1,380,000 volumes.
-New books, magazines, manuscripts and other materials are being gradually added.
+Koszykowa Library was reconstructed after the war and further extended during the 1950s and 1960s to create additional reading rooms in the adjoining buildings.
+It underwent a major renovation in 2015.
+As of 2021, the library contains around 1.5 million volumes.